renatalantos/Battleship-in-Python/README.md

 These are the elements of the grid.
 The grid is first displayed as a number of lists of O characters, which have been stripped of ' 's and []s by *b in the print_board(board) function.

 The while loop inside the make_guesses() function runs the validated user input for guess rows and guess columns (By while loop in the make_guesses() function).
 The first if statment inside the while loop checks whether the guess row and guess column provided by the user is identical with the random ship row and ship column numbers generated earlier by the def random_row(board) and def random(col) functions.
-If so, the intersection of the identical rows and columns updates to H on the board and the game ends by the user's win.
+If so, the intersection of the identical rows and columns updates to H on the board and the game ends with the user's win.

 If after checking the first if statement the programme will proceed to the else statement if the above condition wasn't met.
 The the next possibility is that the user already guessed the row and column and was not successful.
 This is mapped out in the first if statement inside the else.
 If the previous guess row and column, which are represented as indices updated board[] list have already been guessed, the board element O was updated to X. If guess row and guess column intersection equal to this, then that intersection was already guessed.